spo0nman/tap-sentry/README.md

 }
 ```

+## Debugging

+This tap supports debug logging which shows detailed information about API requests and responses.
+To enable debug logging, use the `-v` flag or set the environment variable `SINGER_LOG_LEVEL=DEBUG`.

+The debug logs include:
+- Request URLs with parameters
+- Response status codes
+- Pagination details
+- Error information

 ## Meltano Integration

 You can easily use this tap with Meltano by adding the following to your `meltano.yml`: